 About me

-Before becoming a journalist, I worked as a microbiologist for over a decade, studying the inner workings of human pathogens.
+Before becoming a writer, I worked as a microbiologist for over a decade, studying the inner workings of human pathogens.
 Even now, some of my favorite stories are about the microscopic side of life.

 Selected writing